AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/09-Ex2-2-use-word-create-response-template.md

       ![](../media/module-9/E2T2S1-0306.png)

-      > **Note:** If prompted, click on SIgn in and use the lab credentials.
+      > **Note:** If prompted, click on Sign in and use the lab credentials.

 2. In **Word for web**, click on Create a blank document.

-3. On the Word document on the top section of the page you would see a option to **Describe what you'd like to draft with Copilot**, where we will enter our prompt.
+3. On the Word document, in the top section of the page, you would see an option to **Describe what you'd like to draft with Copilot**, where we will enter our prompt.

       ![](../media/module-9/E2T2S3-0306.png)